-The School currently operates extended-campus programs.
-The master's degrees in occupational therapy and in physical therapy are offered in Mayaguez, Puerto Rico.
+The School currently operates extended-campus ▲ programs.
 A B.S. degree in health science is offered in Yokkichi, Japan.
 A B.S. degree in radiation technology and a certificate in nuclear medicine are offered in Fresno, California.

 The School also operates an on-line program, Health Information Technology Progression, which leads to a B.S. degree in health information administration.